How to Press Tofu

 Bonus tip: I like to do this while I’m getting all of the other ingredients ready for a dish, such as a stir-fry or curry.
 By the time I’ve sautéed the onions and chopped my veggies, the tofu is ready to go.

-Grilled Spicy Asian Tofu
+Spicy Sesame Grilled Tofu